emmabentleymusic/emmabentleymusic.github.io/index.markdown

         <div class="md:col-span-2">
             <h2 class="font-display text-3xl font-bold text-primary dark:text-secondary">About Me</h2>
             <p class="mt-6 text-base leading-relaxed text-slate-600 dark:text-slate-400">
                 Welcome to my musical world!
-As a dedicated musician and educator, I bring my passion for music to every lesson and performance.
+As a dedicated music educator, I bring my passion for music to every lesson and performance.
 With extensive experience and a deep understanding of music education, I strive to create an engaging and supportive environment where students can explore their musical potential.
             </p>
             <p class="mt-4 text-base leading-relaxed text-slate-600 dark:text-slate-400">
-                My approach combines rigorous technical training with creative expression, ensuring students not only master their instrument but also develop a profound appreciation for music.
+                My approach combines technical training with creative expression, ensuring students not receive comprehensive musical training their instrument but also develop a profound appreciation for music.
             </p>
         </div>